vippsas/vipps-magento-pwa-studio/README.md

 ## Documentation

-A [Progressive Web App (PWA)](https://devdocs.magento.com/guides/v2.4/pwa/) is an app that can be used online or offline.
+A Progressive Web App (PWA) is an app that can be used online or offline.

-The [Magento PWA Studio project](https://developer.adobe.com/commerce/pwa-studio/) provides tools for developing and maintaining PWAs.
+The [PWA Studio project](https://developer.adobe.com/commerce/pwa-studio/) provides tools for developing and maintaining PWAs.

-The *Vipps Payment node js module for Magento 2 PWA Studio* plugin can be downloaded from [https://github.com/vippsas/vipps-magento-pwa-studio/releases](https://github.com/vippsas/vipps-magento-pwa-studio/releases).
+This plugin can be downloaded from [https://github.com/vippsas/vipps-magento-pwa-studio/releases](https://github.com/vippsas/vipps-magento-pwa-studio/releases).